AztecProtocol/dev-rel/tutorials/token-standard/README.md

 noirup -v aztec
 ```

-This command ensures that you are on the `aztec` version of noirup, which is what we need to compile and deploy aztec.nr smart contracts.
+This command ensures that you are on the latest `aztec` version of noirup, which is what we need to compile and deploy aztec.nr smart contracts.
+The `aztec` tag points to the latest build, so if you are running the Sandbox and `aztec-cli` as well, make sure you are using the latest versions of those as well--we will be regularly shipping breaking changes so mis-matched versions may not work.

 You should also install the [Noir Language Support extension](https://marketplace.visualstudio.com/items?itemName=noir-lang.vscode-noir) for VS Code.